ResponsivePaper/responsivepaper-docs/docs/api-and-deployment.md

  * `402` - Insufficient account balance
  * `403` - Invalid api key
  * `429` - Too Many Requests (exceeded the plan's concurrency or request limit)
- * `500` - Javascript rendering error (see error and consoleLogs objects for more info)
+ * `500` - Timeout or javascript rendering error (see error and consoleLogs objects for more info)

 The consoleLogs contain messages including: